sasjs/slides.sasjs.io/slides/af-scl.md

 ## Preparation

-_To prepare a meaningful proposal, we need to know what we are proposing against!_
+_To prepare a meaningful proposal, we must know what we are proposing!_

- - Code scanning
+ - Code scan
- - Documentation review
+ - Doc review
- - Video interview
+ - Recorded interview
 ---
 ## Initial Proposal